usnistgov/pyproject2conda/README.md

 Note that specifying channels at the command line overrides `tool.pyproject2conda.channels`.

-You can also specify environments without the base dependencies (those under `project.dependencies`) by passing the `--no-base` flag.
+You can also specify environments without the package dependences (those under `project.dependencies`) by passing the `--skip-package` flag.
 This is useful for defining environments for build, etc, that do not require the package be installed.
 For example: